-Home 9 NYS Workers Compensation 9 In Kigin v.
+Home 9 MAD News 9 In Kigin v.
 WCB, the Court of Appeals upholds the presumption that treatment outside the MTGs is not medically necessary and the attending physician has the burden of proof of the need for a variance.

 In Kigin v.
 WCB, the Court of Appeals upholds the presumption that treatment outside the MTGs is not medically necessary and the attending physician has the burden of proof of the need for a variance.